 Back when I was in college the movie Serendipity came out.
 Does that make me old?
 Anyway, if you’ve not seen it, so the scene I’m referring to.
 It starts with them in a department store, they try to buy the same pair of gloves.
 Then one has to take the other out for a treat since he lets her buy the gloves.
 They wind up at the restaurant Serendipity and they have the famous Frrrozen Hot Chocolate.

 Jump forward a few years (the movie came out in 2001) to 2005 and I got to go to NYC.
-That trip rocked btw, Thanks MOM!!!!
-Anyway one of the things I wanted to do on our trip was visit Serendipity.
+That trip rocked btw, Thanks, MOM!!!!
+Anyway, one of the things I wanted to do on our trip was to visit Serendipity.
 I can tell you that you NEED reservations.
-Anyway the drink is so friggin awesome, that I went on the hunt for a recipe.
+Anyway, the drink is so friggin awesome, that I went on the hunt for a recipe.
 This was before people went to the internet for EVERYTHING.
 Anyway, I found the “Serendipity” cookbook and guess what, it had the recipe I needed/wanted!
 Score!